HakjunMIN/k8s-azure-search-openai/docs/customization.md

 ### Improving Azure AI Search results

 If the problem is with Azure AI Search (step 2 above), the first step is to check what search parameters you're using.
 Generally, the best results are found with hybrid search (text + vectors) plus the additional semantic re-ranking step, and that's what we've enabled by default.
 There may be some domains where that combination isn't optimal, however.
+Check out this blog post which [evaluates AI search strategies](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167) for a better understanding of the differences.

-##### Configuring parameters in the app
+#### Configuring parameters in the app

 You can change many of the search parameters in the "Developer settings" in the frontend and see if results improve for your queries.
 The most relevant options: